atshepard/atshepard/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: All my pets are named after Greek myths, which is a special love of mine (I studied Classics in college).

+- Right below you'll find some of my favorite public projects: my solo work is on the left, group work on the right!